 Do scalp massages help hair growth?

-There are claims that scalp massage improves blood flow to the scalp, bringing more oxygen and nutrients to the roots of your hair.
-Some professional hairstylists think scalp massage may stimulate hair follicles and enhance their hair growth ability.
+Scalp massages improves blood flow to the scalp, bringing more oxygen and nutrients to the roots of your hair.
+Professional hairstylists agree scalp massage may stimulate hair follicles and enhance their hair growth ability.
 According to the American Hair Loss Association, about 40% of Americans with hair loss are women.
 So you may want to try.
-You can read more on the treatments and research for hair loss here, "Hair Loss Research".
-Also another study says, "Standardized Scalp Massage Results in Increased Hair Thickness".
+You can read more on the treatments and research for hair loss here, “Hair Loss Research“.
+Also another study says, “Standardized Scalp Massage Results in Increased Hair Thickness“.
 The objective of this study was to assess the effect of scalp massage on hair in Japanese males and the effect of stretching forces in vitro on human dermal papilla cells.
 A study in the January 2016 issue shows that just four minutes a day of scalp massage increases activity among genes known to promote hair growth, and dials down the activity of hair loss and inflammation-related genes.
 Moreover, participants in the study also noted an improvement in hair thickness.
 Soft scalp massaging can increase blood flow to the hair follicle, the hair root that is the only living part of the hair.
-You may want to read, "The effect of a scalp massage on stress hormone, blood pressure, and heart rate of healthy female", for more.
+You may want to read, “The effect of a scalp massage on stress hormone, blood pressure, and heart rate of healthy female“, for more information.

 Clogged scalp pores and blocked follicles can cause hair thinning.
 A scalp scrub brush helps remove debris, scrub the loose flakes and remove scaly patches from the scalp.
 This creates a better environment for healthy hair growth through a scalp massage shampoo brush.